Yaamirukka Bayamey: Soundtrack

+The soundtrack was composed by S. N. Prasad.
+All lyrics written by Srikanth Varadan.
+Prasad received good reviews for his music, for which he gave credit to all his mentors, including the director, producers, and support staff.

 Critical reception

 The Hindu called the film "a surprisingly well-made ‘horror-comedy’ that succeeds in continuously exploiting our irrational fear of the unknown even while nudging us to laugh at it...this is a fun summer film and should work regardless of whether one believes in the supernatural or not".
 Sify wrote, "Yaamirukka Bayamey is something different within the commercial format and provides potent dose of laughs to release the tension built up by the scares".
 Indiaglitz.com wrote, "The film, no doubt, is a compelling entertainer...with Yaamirukka Bayamey, debutante Deekay has secured a place for himself in the competitive industry".

 The Times of India gave it 3 stars out of 5 and wrote, "The horror genre's mandatory elements are all here...but Deekay nicely subverts some of these cliches...Also, he doesn't try to spoof the genre's tropes to elicit laughs but chooses to bring out the humour in other ways.
 It is this confidence that makes the film work".
 Rediff gave 2.5 stars out of 5 and wrote, "A clever script, good all round performances along with excellent support from the technical team make Deekay’s Yaamirukka Bayamey definitely worth a watch".
 Deccan Chronicle wrote, "Some cheap thrills, enough screams, a whole lot of clichés with some laughs thrown in for good measure.
 With all the right elements in place, Yaamirukka Bayamey delivers what is expected of it".

-Music director SN Prasad received good reviews for his music for which he has given the credit to all his mentors including the director, producers and support staff.